jbobron/buydirect/README.md

 -add styling library (Foundation/material)
 -hook up to stitch labs, see tutorial (might be a react tutorial too) -one click sign up with fb/google
+-create testing/production environments/urls (always create branches off master, do not allow for 'git push origin master') -create a deploy command in package.json
+  -when merged from feature branch into master, the changes should automatically be in the testing environment

 flow:
 1.user clicks sign in